 Vinyl Floor Cleaner Rejuvenate

-If you’d rather use a product made particularly for vinyl flooring, we recommend Rejuvenate Vinyl Floor Cleaner.
+If you’d rather use a product made particularly for vinyl flooring to clean the affected area, I recommend Rejuvenate Vinyl Floor Cleaner to help the discoloration of vinyl flooring.

 This non-toxic cleaner is effective in removing filth, grime, and stains caused by harsh chemicals.
-It leaves no residue and immediately restores the lustre to your flooring!
+It leaves no residue and immediately restores the shine to your flooring!

 - Spritz the vinyl flooring.